 What are Federal Direct Subsidized and Unsubsidized loans?

-Federal Direct loans are made available by the U.S. Department of Education for students to help cover the cost of higher education.
+Federal Direct loans are student loans made available by the U.S. Department of Education to help cover the cost of higher education.

 Who is eligible for Federal Direct loans?

-Students who submit the FAFSA, meet the eligibility requirements for all types of federal student aid, and are enrolled at least half-time (6 credits) can borrow these loans.
+Students who submit the FAFSA, meet the eligibility requirements for all types of federal student aid, and are enrolled at least half-time (6 credits or more) can borrow these loans.

 What is the difference between Subsidized and Unsubsidized loans?

 Subsidized loans are available to students who demonstrate financial need (which is determined by the FAFSA).
-The U.S. Department of Education pays the interest on these loans while you are enrolled at least half time (6 credits) and during the grace period, which means that until you begin repayment, they're basically interest-free!
+The U.S. Department of Education pays the interest on these loans while you are enrolled at least half time and during the grace period.
+This means that until you begin repayment, they're basically interest-free!

 Unsubsidized loans are available to all students, even if they do not demonstrate financial need.
-Interest begins accruing on these loans immediately after they are disbursed (paid out).
+Interest begins accruing on these loans immediately after they're disbursed (paid out).

 What are the terms of Federal Direct loans?